Wolcott College Prep Board of Trustees

 Eve is a graduate of DePaul University with a degree in Accounting.

-Eve, a founding Trustee, became involved with Wolcott School to provide Chicago area high school students with a learning environment that maximizes each student’s academic success.
+Eve, a founding Trustee, became involved with Wolcott to provide Chicago area high school students with a learning environment that maximizes each student’s academic success.

 A special thank you to all of our past Board of Trustees members for your dedication and commitment to our mission.
 Wolcott owes a particular debt of gratitude to George Gaines, Founding Board President Emeritus and Don Monroe, Founding Board Member.